 “Almost everything will work again if you unplug it for a few minutes, including you.”Anne Lamott

-After your digital detox is over, unfollow anyone that doesn’t make you feel amazing.
+After your digital detox is over, unfollow and unsubscribe from anything that doesn’t make you feel amazing.
 Clear out space for more good in your life!

 Day 10: Treat Yo’ Self With a Massage